-The University's assets and deferred outflows of resources totaled \$705.5 million at June 30, 2017.
-This balance reflects a \$14.4 million, or 2.1 percent, increase as compared to the 2015-16 fiscal year, resulting from increases in net capital assets of \$1.7 million and deferred outflow of resources of \$18.3 million, partially offset by decreases in current assets of \$4.9 million and other noncurrent assets of \$0.7 million.
-While assets and deferred outflows of resources grew, liabilities and deferred inflows of resources increased by \$16.6 million, or 8.2 percent, totaling \$217.8 million at June 30, 2017, resulting from an increase in noncurrent liabilities of \$26.5 million, partially offset by decreases in current liabilities of \$28.8 million and deferred inflow of resources of \$6.2 million.
-As a result, the University's net position decreased by \$2.2 million, resulting in a year-end balance of \$487.7 million.
+The University's assets and deferred outflows of resources totaled \$702.9 million at June 30, 2018.
+This balance reflects a \$2.6 million, or 0.4 percent, decrease as compared to the 2016-17 fiscal year, resulting from decreases in net capital assets of \$5.5 million, current assets of \$3 million, and other non-current assets of \$1 million; offset by an increase in deferred outflows of resources of \$6.9 million.
+While assets and deferred outflows of resources decreased, liabilities and deferred inflows of resources increased by \$53.1 million, or 24.4 percent, totaling \$271 million at June 30, 2018, resulting from increases in current liabilities of \$3.8 million, non-current liabilities of \$37 million, and deferred inflows of resources of \$12.3 million.
+As a result, the University's net position decreased by \$55.7 million, resulting in a year-end balance of \$431.9 million.
+The increases in deferred outflows and inflows of resources, and the decrease in net position were largely impacted by the adoption of Governmental Accounting Standards Board's (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+GASB Statement No. 75 replaces GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, as amended.
+This statement addresses accounting and financial reporting for postemployment benefits other than pensions (OPEB) provided to employees of state and local government employers; establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources, and expenses; requires governments to report a liability, deferred outflows of resources, deferred inflows of resources, and expenses on the face of the financial statement for the OPEB they provide; and requires more extensive note disclosures and supplementary information about a government's OPEB liability.
+The initial adoption of GASB Statement No. 75 also resulted in an adjustment to beginning net position of \$41.3 million.

-The University's operating revenues totaled \$121.3 million for the 2016-17 fiscal year, representing a 4.8 percent increase compared to the 2015-16 fiscal year due mainly to increases in sales and services of auxiliary enterprises of \$3.8 million and grants and contracts of \$2.4 million.
-Operating expenses totaled \$276.7 million for the 2016-17 fiscal year, representing an increase of 1.3 percent as compared to the 2015-16 fiscal year.
+The University's operating revenues totaled \$124.5 million for the 2017-18 fiscal year, representing a 2.7 percent increase compared to the 2016-17 fiscal year due mainly to increases in net student tuition and fee revenue of \$1.6 million and grants and contracts of \$1.3 million.
+Operating expenses totaled \$286.8 million for the 2017-18 fiscal year, representing an increase of 3.6 percent as compared to the 2016-17 fiscal year.

 Net position represents the residual interest in the University's assets and deferred outflows of resources after deducting liabilities and deferred inflows of resources.
-The University's comparative total net position by category for the fiscal years ended June 30, 2017, and June 30, 2016, is shown in the following graph:
+The University's comparative total net position by category for the fiscal years ended June 30, 2018, and June 30, 2017, is shown in the following graph: